dannydwarren/dannydwarren.github.io/_posts/2017-05-23-the-begining.md

 I also found that the default port 4000 was also occupied so I use the command `jekyll serve --no-watch --port 9876` to force another unused port.

-TODO: Validate Creators Update has the fix...
+**FIXED:** Bash in Windows 10 Creators Update now correctly supports file watching so you can use the command `jekyll serve --port 9876` without any issues!

-Need to look at how to do includes and how to do themes and how to install github-pages....
+Need to look at how to do includes and how to do themes and how to install github-pages...